New recipes and updates

 Frankly I don’t care that much for the occasion as it's a money-spinning exercise for the producers of all things red and heart-shaped.
 So I'm happy to combine the occasions and sometimes make a proper, full-on birthday cake, and sometimes pander to the hearts and pinks.

-Just like with this one: it's the bonus for this year when there will definitely be no takers for full-sized cake or a birthday party.
+Just like with this one: and it's a low-effort, high on impressive factor type of cake.
 An ideal dessert for Valentine's Day too: two cute individual miniature cakes.

 Victoria sponge batter

-This is the easiest version: make sure the butter is soft, the eggs at room temperature and just beat the ingredients to smooth batter.
+This is the easiest version: make sure the butter is soft, the eggs at room temperature and just beat the ingredients to smooth batter, with a hand whisk or a mixer.
 It is not challenging and always comes out perfect.

 valentine sponge with jam and cream cuisinefiend.com